marcusgreen/moodle-tool_driprelease/README.md

 # Moodle Driprelease by Marcus Green #

 Make quiz activities available on a timed release basis.
-For example a set of 5 quizzes can become available, then unavailable one week at a time.
+For example An example of its use is to make a new quiz become available each  day and then replaced by a new quiz on the following day.
+Another scenario is to make 5 quizzes available for a week, and the following week another 5 quizzes are made available.

 This project was funded by Sojo University Japan and initiated by Rob Hirschel and Chris Tempest.